+The predictions are provided with a Validity Period, as defined in clause 6.1.3.

 The UE characteristics may provide a set of features common to all UEs affected with the exception.

 The number of exceptions and the length of the SUPI list shall respectively be lower than the parameters maximum number of objects and Maximum number of SUPIs provided as part of Analytics Reporting Information.